Hobart Handler 190 Review

 11. Wire Feed Speed Range: 40-700 IPM

 12. Welding Amperage Range: 25-140 A

 This is quite a powerful welder which allows you to easily weld mild steel, stainless steel, and aluminum from 24 gauge right up to 5/16 inch across a versatile range of voltage settings.
 There are 7 voltage settings which allows for even more flexibility to make sure you get the highest quality weld for your needs.
 There’s a door chart on the inside of the machine which makes it really straightforward to select the right settings.

 The Hobart 190 has a power output ranging from 25A to 190A.
 This offers the duty cycle of 30% at 130 amps which gives it a decent amount of power.
 The welder can be used for a range of DIY projects and is perfectly capable of welding some thicker materials.
-The 190 also has an input voltage of 230V, so unlike the 140, it can run off a generator and is an option for remote sites.
+The 190 also has an input voltage of 230V, so it is an option for remote sites with a generator.

 The 190 weighs 68 pounds which means it’s not too heavy to carry, but I recommend putting it on a wheel cart to make life easier and give you room to store your cables and cylinder.

 This welder is good value for the combination of control, quality and power that this welder helps to produce.
 It’s a bit more expensive that the 140 but has more power and more output voltage settings.
 It also comes with Hobart 5/3/1 industrial warranty, so if any of the parts break down then you will receive a repair or replacement free of charge.
 One of Hobart’s greatest strengths is the dedication to customer support.